tus/tus-resumable-upload-protocol/protocol.md

 you already have a URL for the upload, usually created via the [Creation](#creation) extension.

-All Clients and Servers MUST implement the core protocol.
+The Client and the Server MUST implement the core protocol.

 This specification does not describe the structure of URLs, as that is left for the specific implementation to decide.
 All URLs shown in this document are